 One of the first things to understand when making an insurance claim is that your financial interests and those of the insurer are in conflict.
 This is particularly true during a time period like the present when insurers are overwhelmed by the sheer volume of claims they are receiving.
 You want to be made whole for your losses suffered as a result of a wildfire, while the insurer wants to pay either nothing or as little as possible.
 Our staff members know specific individuals at each insurer who we regularly speak with and who can assist in troubleshooting any problems which might arise for our clients during the claims process.
 Therefore, it is important to have a trusted advocate for your interests with the insurance company if your home has been damaged or destroyed in a California wildfire.

 If you are a California homeowner or property owner who has suffered property damage or other losses as a result of any of the state’s historic wildfires in the past several years, it is in your best interest to retain an experienced California property damage attorney as soon as possible to assist you every step in the way in what can be a long, burdensome and time consuming process.
 We can help you by assisting in gathering the required paperwork, monitoring the status of your claim with your insurer and negotiating with the claims adjuster working on your claim to obtain as favorable a resolution as possible.
-We understand that you may have many questions regarding damage caused by wildfire, what damage is and is not covered by homeowner’s insurance, and the insurance claim process, so our team provides you with a free consultation to go over all your options.
+We understand that you may have many questions regarding damage caused by wildfire, what damage is and is not covered by homeowner’s insurance, and the insurance claim process, so our team provides you with a no cost consultation to go over all your options.
 We have helped thousands of homeowners with their insurance claims as a result of wildfires.
 If your property has been damaged in a California wildfire, contact our firm immediately.

 888-LAW-3111 Monday-Friday, 24 hrs a day, 7 days a week.